EasyPost/easy-ui/documentation/specs/Toggle.md

 ### Use Cases

 - Use a Toggle when an "on/off" or "yes/no" input is needed.
-- "Users expect the same immediate results from a digital toggle as they do from their real-world counterparts (e.g., light switches).
-Immediate results are a facet of toggle switches that grants users the freedom and control to update their preferences as needed." -Nielsen Normann Group
+> Users expect the same immediate results from a digital toggle as they do from their real-world counterparts (e.g., light switches).
+Immediate results are a facet of toggle switches that grants users the freedom and control to update their preferences as needed. – Nielsen Normann Group

 ### Features